Alluxio/alluxio/docs/en/Getting-Started.md

 $ ./bin/alluxio validateEnv local ulimit
 ```

-Will only run validation tasks that checks your local system resource limits.
+Will only run validation tasks that check your local system resource limits.

 You can check out [this page](Developer-Tips.html) for detailed usage information regarding this command.